bruvellu/cephalic-furrow/3-text/furrow.md

 development, these two genes specify the row of initiator cells that drive the invagination of the cephalic furrow [@Vincent1997-fa].
-When *btd* or *eve* function is knocked down, the initiator cells do not invaginate and, consequently, the cephalic furrow fails form [@Vincent1997-fa].
+When *btd* or *eve* function is knocked down, the initiator cells do not invaginate and, consequently, the cephalic furrow fails to form [@Vincent1997-fa].
 In heterozygote embryos for the *btd* or *eve* loss-of-function alleles (i.e. sibling controls[^siblings]), the cephalic furrow initiates at the onset of cellularization, invaginates for 15 min, and begins to unfold around 30 min after gastrulation ({@fig:ectopic}A).
 In homozygote embryos for the *btd* or *eve* alleles (i.e. mutants), the cephalic furrow fails to initiate and no